Frequently Asked Questions

 How does HIES monitor installer performance?

-HIES monitors installer performance through regular assessments, customer feedback, and compliance checks to ensure that accredited installers meet high standards of quality and service in the home energy market.
+HIES monitors installer performance through a rigorous evaluation process that includes regular assessments, customer feedback, and compliance checks.
+This ensures that accredited installers consistently meet high standards, providing peace of mind for consumers in the home energy market.

 What consumer education resources does HIES offer?